5 Types of Personal Loans

-If you need to borrow some money to pay for a home repair, buy a new appliance, or consolidate high-interest credit card debt, a personal loan is a great choice.
+A personal loan is a great choice if you need to borrow some money to pay for a home repair, buy a new appliance, or consolidate high-interest credit card debt.
 Qualifying is relatively easy, and there are few or no restrictions on what you can do with the money you borrow.
-But, did you realize there are several different types of personal loans to choose from?
+But did you realize there are several different types of personal loans to choose from?

 If you are considering applying for a personal loan, the following is an overview of your options to help you decide which type of personal loan is best for your needs.